-Parents who infantilize their children will emphasize a child’s incompetence in independent activities, making it difficult for them to feel confident of their ability to do things on their own without that parent.
-This can ultimately cause the child to develop a sense of anxiety or insecurity about being on their own or making their own decisions, which can lead to overdependence on their parent, and an inability to function in the world.
+Parents who infantilize their children will emphasize a child’s incompetence in independent activities, making it difficult for them to feel confident in their ability to do things on their own without that parent.
+This can ultimately cause the child to develop a sense of anxiety or insecurity about being on their own or making their own decisions, which can lead to over-dependence on their parent, and an inability to function in the world.

 This behavior often spans well into adulthood and the child struggles to develop a life outside of their parents’ grasp.
-If a child attempts to obtain some semblance of independence from these parents, the parents may feel threatened and act out in emotionally explosive or abusive ways to cause the child to revert back to their normal codependent status quo.
-This dynamic causes stress and can increase the likelihood that the child will develop severe symptoms associated with anxiety, depression, or other mental health issues that cause them to not be able to function in every day life.
+If a child attempts to obtain some semblance of independence from these parents, the parents may feel threatened and act out in emotionally explosive or abusive ways to cause the child to revert to their normal codependent status quo.
+This dynamic causes stress and can increase the likelihood that the child will develop severe symptoms associated with anxiety, depression, or other mental health issues that cause them to not be able to function in everyday life.

-Seeking support from a qualified and trained mental health professional can help the child of an infantilizing parent to develop their sense of self and self-worth, allowing them to develop and establish healthy boundaries with their parents so they may move toward independence.
+Seeking support from a qualified and trained mental health professional can help the child of an infantilizing parent to develop their sense of self and self-worth, allowing them to establish healthy boundaries with their parents so they may move toward independence.
 This will be difficult and take some time, but with support, setting and keeping boundaries is possible.

 If an adult child finds that the boundaries are not being honored by a parent, they may need to decrease or eliminate contact with that parent to help improve their own mental health and stability, for what is hopefully a temporary period of time until they are able to establish an appropriate level of independence.